Seed To Sale: How Will San Diego Treat The Cannabis ‘Supply Chain?’

 Wednesday, September 6, 2017

 Photo by Andrew Bowen

 Browsing the inventory at Apothekare in Kearny Mesa, there is a lot to choose from.
 The permitted medical marijuana dispensary, sandwiched between an Italian car dealership and a sex shop, has dozens of cannabis strains and cannabis-infused products, including beverages, cookies, candies, honey, topical creams and tinctures.

-The supply comes from across the state of California, from the far north in Humboldt County to industrial sites near the Mexican border, said Chris Boudreau, chairman of the San Diego Cannabis Business Association.
+The supply comes from across the state of California, from the far north in Humboldt County to industrial sites near the Mexican border, said Chris Boudreau, chairman of the San Diego Cannabis Industry Association.
 Boudreau also owns a marijuana distribution company, Sunstone Distribution, which pairs dispensaries like Apothekare with cultivators and manufacturers to stock their shelves.

 Marijuana Supply Chain Report